-- Environment variables for configuration (This won’t work with Apache/mod_wsgi).
+- Environment variables for configuration (This won’t work with Apache/mod_wsgi except on AWS ELB).

 Now run it against this repo:

-You’ll be prompted for some questions, answer them, then it will create a Django project for you.
+You’ll be prompted for some values.
+Provide them, then a Django project will be created for you.

 Warning: After this point, change ‘Daniel Greenfeld’, ‘pydanny’, etc to your own information.